The Importance Of Retaking Practice Exams [TrueLearn Data Lab]

-In TrueLearn’s first Data Lab, Utilizing Your Learning Curve, we examined the learning curve of TrueLearn users and showed how to use it to your advantage.
-It’s important to take a high number of questions so your knowledge is all encompassing, this includes retaking questions.
-However, to maximize your study effectiveness, it is just as important to reinforce the new knowledge.
+It’s important to take a high number of questions so your knowledge is all encompassing, this includes retaking practice exams.
+Because in order to maximize your study effectiveness, it is important to reinforce the new knowledge again and again.

 Regardless of your chosen study method, it can be beneficial to revisit attempted questions to increase retention.
 In this Data Lab experiment, we are going to see how re-taking questions changes users’ performance.
 Our dataset includes more than 9,000 subscribers and over 8,000 unique questions for ABS Surgery, COMLEX Level 1, Level 2 CE, and Level 3.

-To find the effect of retaking questions, we divided the questions taken into three groups:
+To find the effect of retaking practice questions, we divided the questions taken into three groups:

 - Questions taken at least once

 - Questions taken at least twice